beyond-the-cloud-dev/sosl-lib/website/docs/docs/basic-features.md

 ## Mocking

 Mocking provides a way to substitute records from a Database search with some prepared data.
-Data can be prepared in form of list of `List<SObject>`, in this format you can set multiple SObject types that will be passed to SOSL class.
+Data can be prepared in form of list of lists (similar to SOSL return) `List<List<SObject>>`, in this format you can set multiple SObject types that will be passed to SOSL class.
+Or you can provide fixed ids, as to out of the box SOSL in form of `List<Id>`.

-Mocked queries won't make any SOSL's and simply return data set in method definition, mock __will ignore all filters and relations__, what is returned depends __solely on data provided to the method__.
+In case of preset results SOSL won't make any SOSL's queries and simply return data set in method definition, mock __will ignore all filters and relations__, what is returned depends __solely on data provided to the method__.
 Mocking is working __only during test execution__.
+If fixed Ids are provided to SOSL class it will use standard `Test.setFixedSearchResults` method, to make sure expected results are returned.

 To mock SOSL query, use `.mockId(id)` method to make it identifiable.
 If you mark more than one query with the same ID, all marked queries will return the same data.
-Currently you can mock only `search` (`.toSearchList`) queries.
-Because `.find` (`.toSearchResult`) returns `Search.SearchResult` object which cannot be constructed in apex.

 ```apex
 public with sharing class ExampleController {